30 of the best podcasts on Spotify

 (Image credit: BBC)

 Greg Jenner, the self-titled Chief Nerd from the BBC's children's TV show Horrible Histories, has created a set of history podcasts for adults.
-Now into its second season, it covers topics including the infamous pirate Blackbeard, Boudica, the Spartans and the richest person to have ever lived, Mansa Musa.
+Now into its fourth year, it covers topics including the infamous pirate Blackbeard, Boudica, the Spartans and the richest person to have ever lived, Mansa Musa.
 Jenner is joined by historians and comedians along the way to ensure the result is a funny, informative and often corrective romp through time.

 Listen to You're Dead to Me on Spotify (opens in new tab)